Anvisimi/EBD/README.md

    - Name it `industrial_data` and click OK
    - Select the new database in the navigation tree

-3. Create dimension and staging tables:
+3. Create metadata and staging tables:
    - Navigate to `sql_csv/sql_files/mysql/initial_data_load.sql` in the project
    - Open the file in DBeaver
    - Execute the script by clicking the "Execute SQL Script" button (or press Ctrl+Enter)